naccdata/redcap-data-transfer/README.md

 # data-validator
-Module for validating submitted form data in a source REDCap project and copy/move them to a destination REDCap project
+Module for copying/moving submitted form data in a source REDCap project to a destination REDCap project

-Usage: python3 data_validator.py \<configuration file path\> \<log file path\>
+Usage: python3 data_validator.py \<configuration file path\>

 Configuration file should be in the following JSON format